borntofrappe/borntofrappe/src/blog/svg-stack.md

 ></object>
 ```

 What happens in this instance?
 There is no fragment, and there is no target to match.
 You end up with a blank canvas as the nested shapes share the same `display` property, `none`.
-You may not think of it twice — you will certainly remember to add the fragment and properly update the `title` attribute, without a doubt.
+You may not think of it twice — you will certainly remember to add the fragment and properly change the `title` attribute, without a doubt.

 <!-- prettier-ignore -->
 ```html